-Note: The City of Tumwater started the update process in 2015 using data from 2015
+Note: The City of Tumwater started the update process in 2015 using data from 2015 and did not receive 2016 data until it was too late to incorporate in the update process.

 One simple measure of the energy intensity is the gross measure of total energy consumed divided by the population.
 This per capita indicator is a good measure of energy consumption because decisions by individual consumers have an important effect on overall energy consumption.
 Combined with energy efficiency projections outlined in Section 6.1 of this document, this measure provides a straight-line projection that provides a conservative picture of anticipated demand.